 How does a debt consolidation loan work?

-While the loan payment may seem much higher than what you would normally pay, you must keep in mind that the loan payment combines other smaller loans that you have.
+While the loan payment may seem higher than what you would normally pay, you must keep in mind that the loan payment combines other smaller loans that you have.
 The biggest benefit that comes with debt consolidation loans is the low-interest rate that could save you money.

 How do you qualify for a debt consolidation loan?